OpenMined/TenSEAL/CONTRIBUTING.md

 ## Your Local Development Environment

+Before being able to make any code contribution, you need to be able to setup your local environment to make changes, build the new library, as well as running the tests to make sure previous functionalities are still working, and to tests new ones.

+> **Note:** You can always use our [Docker images](https://hub.docker.com/r/openmined/tenseal) for a ready to use environment.
+We provide images for different Python versions on every release or code change in the master branch, so it's also easy to try older non-released versions.

 ### Fetching Third Party Libraries

 After cloning TenSEAL into your machine, or cloning one of your forks, you must make sure to fetch thrid party libraries that TenSEAL depends on, you can do that by running: